Andrew Marr's History of the World: Episodes

+The atom bomb and other developments in the twentieth century – our age Segments: Adolf Hitler and the rise of Nazi Germany 1918–1933; Margaret Sanger and the first birth control clinic 1916; Margaret Sanger and the birth control movement 1921–1960; Mahatma Gandhi and Edward Wood in India 1930; the Holocaust 1941–1945; Robert Oppenheimer and the bombing of Hiroshima 1945; Post–World War II economic expansion 1945–1973; Apollo 11 1969; Deng Xiaoping and the end of Mao Zedong's China in 1967–1976; the collapse of the Berlin Wall 1989–1990; Deep Blue vs. Garry Kasparov 1997; the Ayoreo tribe and environmental issues in Brazil 1998.

 Production

 Producer Robin Dashwood on the BBC website provides background to how the series was made, beginning with financial limitations on travel which set them seeking one location "which would furnish us the whole world":

 We found the answer in Cape Town, South Africa.
 Not only does it have a highly-skilled film infrastructure in place, they have a plethora of fantastic locations, all within close proximity of the city centre.

 When the three directors and the series producer arrived, we were astonished by what we found.
 With some skillful set dressing, Cape Town's Cathedral became Notre Dame and Wittenberg Cathedrals, while a car park in front of the Town Hall became revolutionary Paris; stunning beaches stood in for Australia and the Caribbean; sand dunes became the Middle East; and forests became, well, forests from every continent.
 Most surprisingly, a young offenders' institution became a 19th century Chinese street, complete with circling baboons.

 Dashwood also notes the diversity of actors available: "Luckily Cape Town is a bit of a melting pot: African, Chinese, European, Middle Eastern you name it, they've got it [except Aborigines]."
 Though crowds are often shown, this was done with the help of computers: "Budgetary considerations meant we had to make a limited number of performers seem like many more – a crowd of 15 often had to stand in for a crowd of 1500.
 The magic of computer graphics often filled in the missing 1485 – but it was always a challenge."